NelisW/my3D-Trium/building/Trium-build.md

 ## Final Checking

-[MiR made a very nice checklist](http://trium3d.proboards.com/thread/67/notes-building-trium-standard-diamond#ixzz4WNQtOPaf) to ensure that the printer is ready for testing and use.
+[MiR made a very nice check list](http://trium3d.proboards.com/thread/67/notes-building-trium-standard-diamond#ixzz4WNQtOPaf) to ensure that the printer is ready for testing and use.

 - Remove the spring and rods from the printer, we first want to do a dry run with no movement.